 To better protect Member identity and privacy, we use a unique Member ID number for external communications to Members, including on all Member ID cards.
 Use this Member ID number when processing Member information.
-Please note the following for AmeriHealth Members:
+Please note the following for AmeriHealth Pennsylvania Members:

-- Members have a 3-character prefix and a 12-digit Member ID number, called a "unique Member ID" (UMI). - The subscriber and all Members covered under the subscriber's policy share the same ID number. - Commercial Member ID cards indicate in which network the Member is enrolled.
-The AmeriHealth New Jersey network indicator will be located on the top right section of the card, including designations such as Local Value, Regional Preferred, and National Access.
-If the AmeriHealth New Jersey commercial Member is enrolled in the National Access network through Private Healthcare Systems, Inc. (PHCS), the logo will also be included on the bottom right of the ID card.
+- Members have a 3-character prefix and a 12-digit Member ID number, called a "unique Member ID" (UMI). - The subscriber and all Members covered under the subscriber's policy share the same ID number.

-To facilitate claims processing, always include the complete Member ID number as it appears on the Member's ID card.
-AmeriHealth rejects claims not billed with the complete Member ID number and date of birth.
+AmeriHealth rejects claims not billed with the complete Member ID number and patient date of birth.
 For timely and accurate claim payment, the full Member ID must be billed as it appears on the Member ID card.